Free Osceola County Public Records: Look Up Information on Anyone

 Available hours to the public are 8 am – 4:30 pm Monday – Friday.
 The processing time for normal requests is 3-5 business days.
 This does not include the shipping time, and requests for records prior to 1970 will require additional time to process.

-Osceola County residents can request and access birth and death records through the office of the Osceola County Tax Collector, which has partnered with the Florida Department of Health Bureau of Vital Statistics.
-Birth and death certificates are not public records, and only specific personnel will have access to these records.
+Residents can request and access birth and death records through the office of the Osceola County Tax Collector, which has partnered with the Florida Department of Health Bureau of Vital Statistics.

 A screenshot of the form that is used to obtain birth document in Osceola County.